Peter Truscott: Cricket career

 Described during his career as "one of the most elegant and forceful stroke-makers in New Zealand cricket", Truscott played regularly in 1964–65 and 1965–66 for Wellington.
 In February 1965 he scored 45 and 50 at number three against Otago, taking part in second-wicket partnerships of 84 and 98 with Bruce Murray, and he was selected for the Third Test against Pakistan at Christchurch that followed a few days later.
 Opening the batting, he scored 3 and 26, but was not picked for the New Zealand team to tour India, Pakistan and England in 1965.
 He played for a New Zealand Cricket Council President's XI against the touring MCC in 1965–66, but played no more first-class cricket after the end of the season.

-Later life
+Later life and death

 In October 1966, Truscott and his family moved to Perth, Western Australia, where he had been transferred in his work as a bank accountant.
 Later he returned to New Zealand and ran a hotel in Nelson, then a motel in Whangārei, and also worked in the real estate business.
-He is retired and lives with his wife Sue in Orewa, a suburb of Auckland.
+He retired to live with his wife Sue in Orewa, a suburb of Auckland.

+Truscott died in Taupō on 1 September 2025, at the age of 84.